dameyer/node-sf-bulk-v2/README.md

-use node & v2 of the bulk api https://goo.gl/GfwRrh
+- to use node & v2 of the bulk api https://goo.gl/GfwRrh

 clone this